ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

 - Configure your IAM Authorizations under the **Manage** tab.
 - Choose the **Authorizations** tab from the lefthand menu.
 - Click the **create** button to create an authorization that will allow a service instance access to another service instance.

-The source service is the service that is granted access to the target service.
+-The source service is the service that is granted access to the target service.
 The roles you select define the level of access for this service.
 The target service is the service you are granting permission to be accessed by the source service based on the assigned roles.
-{: .note}

 - In the **Source Service** field, select **Databases for <cloud database>**.
 - In the **Target Service** field, select **Satellite**.
 - Select all options: